Chart Color Schemes

 Forestville - Killarney Heights has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 21 projects that could impact the area.
-Notable projects include Forestway Shopping Centre Redevelopment, Forestville RSL Club Redevelopment, Northern Beaches Hospital Infrastructure, and Forest High School Science and Technology Centre.
-The following list details those most likely to be relevant.
+AreaSearch has identified 24 projects likely impacting the area.
+Notable projects include Forestway Shopping Centre Redevelopment, Forestville RSL Club Redevelopment, Angel Place Seniors Living, and Northern Beaches Hospital Infrastructure.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.